 - a.
 Air horn and portable hand-held speaker for starter

 - b.
 Check video equipment

 - c.
 Check computer program

 - d.
 Check PA system for working condition

 - e.
 Pre-meet music and post-meet music

 - f.
 Tape recorder or CD player

 - g.
 Extra garbage cans in areas

 - h.
 American and State of Illinois Flag

 - Inspect awards upon arrival from A & M Products, contact Cheryl Lowery at the IHSA Office if there are any problems with awards.

 - Officials Appointments and Fees: IHSA will assign and pay the officials.
 Officials assignments will be posted in the Schools Center under "H" IHSA State Series and ScoreZone Information link.

 - Prepare checker sheets and numbers for contestants.
 If safety pins are needed, make arrangements

 - I. Numbers for runners

 - m.
-To eliminate the congregating of people, awards ceremonies shall not be planned for this year.
+Awards Ceremony

 - Host schools must have an AED available and on site at all IHSA post season contests.